dsccommunity/dsccommunity.org/content/blog/convert-a-module-for-continuous-delivery.en.md

 >new format, otherwise GitVersion will not evaluate the versions correctly.
 >
 >If there are no missing tags, then you **MUST** re-create the
->last tag so that is using semantic versioning and the correct format for
+>last tag so that it is using semantic versioning and the correct format for
 >the tag.
 See article [How To Delete Local and Remote Tags on Git](https://devconnected.com/>how-to-delete-local-and-remote-tags-on-git/).
 >If you ran the script in the previous section this have probably been
 >resolved already.